NeilBetham/diskjockey/README.md

  * Keep track of optted in DJs for sub requests
  * Sperate lists based on availability

 There's a shit-load of stuff on this list!
 Most of everything will be implemented server side for the first pass.
 A large portion of the scaffolding is in place and just needs to be styled and connected with the rest of the application.
 Once the basic functionality is setup server side, a client side port will be implemented which should make the more advanced features easier to implement and more consistent, think [discourse](http://try.discourse.org).
-Ambitious, I know, but it should be wicked once it's mostly implemented.
+Ambitious, we know, but it should be wicked once it's mostly implemented.

 Contributing
 ==========
 If you feel that you'd like to contribute to the project feel free to fork, make your changes, and submit a PR!
-I'm trying to maintian some semblance of TDD so if you add features make sure they have some testing.
+We're trying to maintian some semblance of TDD so if you do add features make sure they have some testing.

 Thanks for stopping by!